Getting Started with ArduinoBitahwa Bindu

 Figure 1: Arduino Uno R3

-The Arduino Uno board is inexpensive (about $30) and quite tolerant of common novice mistakes.
-There are currently a couple of Arduino boards, the cheapest and the simplest to start with is the Arduino Uno board shown above on figure 1.
+There are currently a couple of Arduino boards, the cheapest (about $30 with clones even cheaper) and the simplest to start with is the Arduino Uno board shown above on figure 1.
+Most tutorials and books to get started with Arduino uses the Arduino Uno and it quite tolerant of common novice mistakes.
 This board is based on ATmega328 microcontroller.
 It has a USB interface, 6 analog input pins and 14 digital input output pins which allows the user to extend connection with other boards.
+ATmega 328 has 32KB of flash memory for storing the program.
+2KB of SRAM and 1KBof EEPROM are also available.
 Arduino Uno provides an external polyfuse for the protection of the computer’s USB.
 The fuse will break automatically when more than 500mA of current passed to the USB port and it will remain until the short or overload is removed.

 Figure 2: Description of Arduino Uno Board